Commaders/Bruteforce/README.md

 * chat me for more informations of
 * hacking or brute force attack

-## Donate for my loptap in online class
+## Donate for my laptop in online class
 - https://paypal.me/thanksforgift720?country.x=PH&locale.x=en_US

 /thanks/for/use